wasp-lang/wasp/web/docs/auth/overview.md

 To implement access control, each operation is responsible for checking `context.user` and acting accordingly - e.g. if `context.user` is `undefined` and the operation is private then user should be denied access to it.

-When using WebSockets, the `user` object is also available on the `socket.data`.
-Read more in the [WebSockets](/docs/advanced/web-sockets#websocketfn-function) section.
+When using WebSockets, the `user` object is also available on the `socket.data` object.
+Read more in the [WebSockets section](/docs/advanced/web-sockets#websocketfn-function).

 ## User entity